decathorpe/enerpy/README.md

 Everything is an object (TM).
 The basic types are `Num`, `Fnc`, `NumList` and `ListFnc`.

+### New in Version 0.1.0

+Infix operators can now be used for most arithmetic operations supported by python3 itself (not bitwise operators).
+No more need for nesting `Fnc` objects!

 ### `Num`

 Arguments to functions are automatically coerced into the internal `Num` object, per default with Standard Error of 0.
 Initialising a `Num` object manually is done like this: